funvill/funvill.github.io/_posts/2009-07-08-arduino-and-maxsonar-ez1.md

 So I grounded all my unused analog pin (<em>this is where I made my miss take, see below</em>) and changed my code to find the average over 100 readings as the result.
 Then tested the results for 10k times and found the results to be wildly different between each session.

 After a few more hours of playing around with it I gave up.
 I considered connected to the serial pins but decide it was more work then it was worth.
-It could be that this particular sensor was damaged <span style="text-decoration: line-through;">or it could be the brand</span>, either way it didn€™t work out for me.
+It could be that this particular sensor was damaged <span style="text-decoration: line-through;">or it could be the brand</span>, either way it didn&quot;t work out for me.

 I have included my source code for your reference.